A Dynamic Game Framework for Rational and Persistent Robot Deception With an Application to Deceptive Pursuit-Evasion: Conclusion and Future Work

-We have investigated a case study of dynamic target protection where the evader aims to deceptively reach the target and the pursuer keeps her maneuverability as private information.
-The pursuer has the lowest cumulative cost under the proposed policy than the direct-following and conservative policies.
-We have proposed multi-dimensional metrics such as the stage of truth revelation, the endpoint distance, and the cumulative cost to measure the deception impact throughout stages.
+We have investigated a target protection problem where the evader aims to deceptively reach the true target and the pursuer keeps her maneuverability as private information.
+The pursuer achieves a lower ex-post cumulative cost under the proposed policy than under the direct-following and conservative policies.
+We have proposed multi-dimensional metrics such as the stage of truth revelation and the endpoint distance to measure the deception impact throughout stages.
 We have concluded that Bayesian learning can largely reduce the impact of initial belief manipulation and sometimes result in a win-win situation.
-The increase of the pursuer's maneuverability can also reduce the endpoint distance and her cumulative cost yet has a marginal effect.
-A robot is more deceivable, i.e., less learnable when his/her potential types are less distinguishable.
-Finally, we have found that the idea of using deception to counter deception is not always effective.
-In particular, it is beneficial for the low-maneuverability pursuer to disguise as a high-maneuverability pursuer but not vice versa.
+The increase of the pursuer's maneuverability can also reduce the endpoint distance and her ex-post cumulative cost yet has a marginal effect.
+A robot is more \textit{deceivable}, i.e., less \textit{learnable} when its potential type is less \textit{distinguishable}.
+Finally, we have found that introducing additional deception to counteract existing deception is not always effective.
+Moreover, deception among multiple players may not only benefit the deceiver but also the deceivee.

 \ifCLASSOPTIONcaptionsoff

 \fi